 Step 1: Add the dry ingredients to a large

-Step 2: In a smaller bowl, soften the butter and add the rest of the wet ingredients.
-Whisk to blend the ingredients together.
+Step 2: Soften the butter in a small bowl, then add the remaining wet ingredients.
+Whisk to blend the ingredients.

 Step 3: Pour the wet ingredients into the dry ingredients.
 Mix into a nice cookie dough.